Bengali Rock music (India): Origin (1960s–1970s)

-Bengali rock in Kolkata originated when the first band Moheener Ghoraguli was formed in 1975 and played in many concerts.
+Arunendu Das is widely credited with pioneering Modern Bengali music, introducing a fresh style of lyricism and a Western-influenced approach to songwriting, often crafted on the guitar.
+His innovative work laid the foundation for what would later evolve into Bengali Rock music.
+This musical revolution reached its pinnacle with Moheener Ghoraguli (also spelled Mohiner Ghoraguli), Kolkata's iconic band, which is hailed as the first true Bengali Rock band.
+They are also recognized as India's first Rock band, having pioneered the creation of original songs in vernacular languages, setting a groundbreaking precedent in the Indian music scene.
+Moheener Ghoraguli was formed in 1975 and played in many concerts.
 The band was inspired by Bob Dylan and many other western artists.
 Their music was a mixture of a wide variety of influences, including the Baul and folk traditions of Bengali and rock.

-Along with them, the Kolkata based English Rock Band called High (formed 1974) consisting of Late Dilip Balakrishnan (who was also part of the Great Bear rock band), Nondon Bagchi, Lew Hilt, Subhendu Chatterjee and Adi Irani started composing and performing Original Songs.A collection of the band's recordings were released on the Saregama label in 2009.
+Along with them, the Kolkata based rock group called High (formed 1974) consisting of late Dilip Balakrishnan (who was also part of the Great Bear rock band), Nondon Bagchi, Lew Hilt, Subhendu Chatterjee and Adi Irani started composing and performing original songs.
+A collection of the band's recordings were released on the Saregama label in 2009.

 Emergence (1990s)

 Most of the Bengali rock bands in Kolkata were formed after the 1990s.
 The bands in this era started using many types of effects like distortion, wah wah, flanger, phaser, and delay in their music.

 Krosswindz, a Bengali rock band based in Kolkata, India, was formed in 1990, and have played all over India and abroad, helping to urbanize and popularize the rock music of Bengal.
 Krosswindz have recorded ten albums, the highest number ever recorded by a Kolkatan rock band.
 The legendary Bengali rock band Abhilasha was also formed during this period.
 Their first album, a mixture of delightful rock and melody, was released by the original band members in 1997.
 Many bands like Bhoomi, Cactus, Parash Pathar, Chandrabindoo, Hip Pocket, Kalpurush, Fossils, and Lakkhichhara were formed later in this era.
 Fossils and Cactus have also brought Bengali metal into this era.
 Both Fossils and Cactus are regarded as the best Bengali hard rock bands, and they have toured all over India and abroad.
 All their albums and singles have been successful.
 This era also saw emergence of new bands like Udaan, Agantuk and others.

 In 1994, the opening of Someplace Else (a pub which also hosts live music) changed the rock scene in Kolkata.
 Now it hosts live music for approximately nine hours every night.